-- PhDs transferring a thesis based master’s degree may transfer no more than 36 credits.
+- PhDs transferring a thesis based master’s degree from another university* may transfer no more than 36 credits.

-- PhDs transferring individual coursework, or any graduate level degree other than a thesis based master’s degree may transfer no more than 24 credits.
+- PhDs transferring individual coursework, or any graduate level degree other than a thesis based master’s degree from another university* may transfer no more than 24 credits.

 Minor degree transfer credit limitations